th0ndr/UnityDialogueSystem/README.md

 Support
 =======

 If you have questions about Dialogue Manager, please search our forum first as someone may have had the same issue already.
 If you can't find an answer please start a new discussion and we'll answer you as soon as we can.
-Fungus is designed for beginners and we love to hear from users so please don't be shy about posting! https://scrollsomething.itch.io/unitydialoguesystem
+Unity Dialogue Manager is designed for beginners and we love to hear from users so please don't be shy about posting! https://scrollsomething.itch.io/unitydialoguesystem

-You can also join into our discord, or send a tweet!
+You can also join into our [discord](https://discord.gg/VqjUYe), or send me a [tweet](https://twitter.com/ricgby)!